Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 Indeed, the second sweep indicates that the offset angle that minimizes counts for this motor is -9.470004030055916+/-0.01174697291490038 = -9.470 +/- 0.012.
 I'm now putting this offset into the config file for A_HWP.

+### Checkpoint A
+I added a folder `calibration/checka` that has some files to do a peace-of-mind mini-sweep on each of the components that have been calibrated so far, just to check that they indeed minimize the count rates around 0 degrees.
+Unfortunately, the peace-of-mind check is not giving me much peace-of-mind.

+See `calibration/checka/seven_sweeps/mini_notebook.md` for bad ideas (too small ranges on the sweeps made the offset adjustments meaningless).

+Now we're going to use 16 data points between -4 and 4 degrees, 5 x 3s samples per point in order to narrow in on the offsets for the calibrated componentes (UVHWP, AHWP, AQWP) before moving on to Bob's side.
+- UVHWP -1.029 - 0.368 -> -1.397
+- AHWP -9.470 - 0.026 -> -9.496
+- AQWP -8.704 + 0.23 -> -8.474 (this one had weirdly a lot of noise)
+I forgot to save the plots for these sweeps.
+Sad.

+The second set of sweeps completed (savedd in `calibration/checka/sweeps1`) and indicate updated values
+- UVHWP -1.397 + 0.109 -> -1.288
+- AHWP -9.496 + 0.157 -> -9.339
+- AQWP -8.474 - 0.03 -> -8.504

+The third set of sweeps are in `sweeps2`.
+These are looking super promising!
+I'm going to make some small changes and then
+- UVHWP -1.288 - 0.053 -> -1.341 **NOTE: I actually forgot to update this one!
+But took the best data yet anyways.**
+- AHWP -9.339 - 0.083 -> -9.422
+- AQWP -8.504 + 0.119 -> -8.385
+The adjustments appear to be getting smaller, which is quite promising.
+Hopefully after this final run of updates we will have some offsets within 0.1 degrees.

+These data (in `sweeps3`) are great!!!
+Offsets have finally dipped below 0.1 degrees but the UVHWP offset of -0.093 and the fact that I forgot to update it last round makes me want to try just one more round to see if we can't squeeze a little more out of it.
+Here are the updates I made for this round:
+- UVHWP -1.288 - 0.093 ->  -1.381
+- AHWP -9.422 + 0.071 -> -9.351
+- AQWP had 0.02 +/- 0.04

+Final round of sweeps are in `sweeps4_final`.
+These gave us offsets of
+- UVHWP -0.006 +/- 0.022
+- AHWP -0.022 +/- 0.018
+- AQWP -0.024 +/- 0.027
+I am not going to modify the config file offsets for these motors anymore!
+So they are
+- UVHWP: -1.381
+- AHWP: -9.351
+- AQWP: -8.385

+### Checking Alice's Measurements in the V basis
+I did a little sweep of Alice's measurement HWP to check that counts were maximized around 45 degrees.
+It looked fine!

+## Moving to Bob's Side

+Now we are locking in the UVHWP and will not be messing with it or its offset any longer.
+I have removed Bob's Creation HWP and measurement HWP to perform the sweep/zeroing on his measurement QWP.
+I also put the PBS back in _very carefully_ and it seems to have gone okay!!
+The count rates still look very decent.

+### Bob's Measurement QWP

+So the offset for Bob's QWP came out to 88.88671845585692 +/- 0.022142714825859715 based on the fits in the calibration folder.

+### Bob's Creation HWP

+Sweeps indicated an offset of 0.11797772180123152+/-0.01615794120861485 = 0.118.
+I added this to the config file.

+### Bob's Measurement HWP

+Sweep fits gave us -14.805680946708112+/-0.01413407436314716.
+I added this to the config file.

+### PCC
+Make HH + VV, measure in A/D and minimize AD and DA counts (best job at getting a zero phase shift between HH and VV).

 ## 7/16/23